 As far as cities go, it’s pretty quiet after dark.
 However, you can still have a great night out: book a Pearl River Night Cruise, sip whiskey at Loft Bar, enjoy creative cocktails at Hope & Sesame speakeasy, or down beers at the Happy Monk pub.
 Most tourism sites close around 7pm, while subway stations close around 11pm.

-Layover tours and free hotels
+Layover tours and free hotels in Guangzhou

 China Southern offers complimentary accommodations to passengers on international flights who have a layover between eight and 48 hours, including code-shares.
 And if you’re on a domestic flight with an overnight transfer, you can take advantage of the program, too.